 - photocopy of an Indian Status Card

 Learn more about acceptable documentation and Indigenous Ancestry here.
 Applicants applying for equity seats in this program must submit documentation to the address below by June 1.

 The University of Saskatchewan provides services and/or accommodations for students with disabilities.
 All students with disabilities are encouraged to register with Access and Equity Services (AES).
 Access to most services and programs provided by AES is restricted to students who have registered with the office.
 If you have a disability you must contact AES.
 Learn more about requisite skills and abilities necessary to pursue nursing as outlined by the Saskatchewan Registered Nurses Association.

 Program Reference Form

-Applicants who attended a nursing program in Canada or who have completed a minimum of six credit units or equivalent of nursing classes in Canada are required to submit the completed Program Reference Form to the address below by June 1.
+Applicants who attended a nursing program in Canada and have completed a minimum of six credit units or equivalent of nursing classes in Canada are required to submit the completed Program Reference Form to the address below by June 1.